garethdavisUK/SCSICDTVDevice/README.md

 ### Testing
 The driver can be softloaded on a V37 kickstart CDTV using the LoadModule11.lha package from Aminet, and the driver is also V34 compatible.
 Most 1.3 ROMs contain a bug that causes ExecBase to get scrubbed on reboot when more than 512K Chip RAM is present, which prevents LoadModule surviving a reboot.
 The workaround for 1.3 is to run SetPatch with the R option in the startup-sequence before running LoadModule.
 Even then it will only survive a single reboot, unless the next drive to boot also does a SetPatch R.

-I also use Capitoline in my testing workflow to substitute the release cdtv.device into the CDTVLand 2.35 extended rom, then flash the rom into a CDTV developer EEPROM board.
+I also use Capitoline in my testing workflow to substitute the release cdtv.device into the CDTVLand 2.35 extended ROM, then flash the ROM into a CDTV developer EEPROM board.
 It then successfully boots titles with KS1.3 or 2.04 enabled on the CDTV, subject to the issues mentioned above.

 There are known differences in behaviour between using LoadModule and running direct from a custom ROM, for example Sim City hangs after terraforming from LoadModule, but doesn't when the device is in ROM.
 Maybe changes are due to the additional RAM consumed?